give-me/vpn/README.md

 In order to update this tool to the latest version, just repeat the second and fourth steps of this guide.
 Later, you can find open ports by running ```ss --processes --listening --tcp``` if you have forgotten them.

+In order to uninstall this tool, just run ```/opt/vpn-behind-outline/bin/uninstall.sh``` as root (do not forget to disconnect VPN to keep a connection via SSH to the server after uninstalling this tool).